AsharAlvany/loyalty-rewards-CS4301/README.md

 3. Fork
     a.
 Success: the points are removed from the user's profile, and a success message is shown
     b.
 Failure: the points are not able to be removed from the user's profile, and a failure message is shown

+---

+## Functional Requirements

+- The system must allow admins to create new users
+- The system must allow admins to update (increment/decrement) users